Visiting Garden of the Gods in Colorado Springs

 Take a Hiking Tour

-Some of the lesser-known trails and stunning rock formations are also possible to see during Guided Hike.
+Some of the lesser-known trails and stunning rock formations can be seen during Guided Hike.

 Take a 1909 Trolley Tour